onepf/OpenIAB/README.md

 https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L413

 6. If the user has purchased a consumable item, call  ``` helper.consume() ```
-to exclude it from the inventory.
-If the item is not consumed, a store supposes it as non-consumable item and doesn't allow to purchase it one more time.
+to remove it from the inventory.
+If it is not removed from the invetnory, the store assumes it as non-consumable item and still will not allow it to be purchased more than once.
 Also it will be returned by ``` helper.queryInventory() ``` next time https://github.com/onepf/OpenIAB/blob/master/samples/trivialdrive/src/org/onepf/trivialdrive/MainActivity.java#L432

 7. Specify keys for different stores like this: